 Stopping Blood Transfusions

 Stopping a blood transfusion involves more than just discontinuing the line.
 Legal responsibilities of the nurse caring for patients undergoing blood transfusions include documenting the reaction of the patient, obtaining vital signs, following institutional protocols for such occurrence, and notifying the physician about the reaction of the patient.
 The following are the steps in stopping blood transfusions when a reaction occurs:

 - Stop the flow of the transfusion and flush the line with 0.9% normal saline solution.

-- If needed, the line must be disconnected from the set-up, and a new tubing must be used to ensure that the line is kept patent and no new insertions of access site are to be made.
+- If needed, the line must be disconnected from the set-up, and a new tubing must be used to ensure that the line is kept patent and no new insertions of the access site are to be made.

-- Take the patient’s vital signs, document together with all the reactions seen and complained by the patient.
+- Take the patient’s vital signs, document them together with all the reactions seen and complained by the patient.

 - Notify the physician immediately of the event.

 - Inform the blood bank of the event.

 - Be prepared to administer medications to the patient to combat any reaction that must be addressed:

 - Coordinate with the laboratory the need for tests and studies to rule out other complications.